 - Who is going to be the face of the brand?

-Give me a senior executive to work with that I can put out on behalf of the company to get quoted in different media outlets.
+Give me a senior executive to work with that I can make available as an expert source on behalf of the company to get quoted in different media outlets.

 Before you click post, you must be able to answer:

 - Why are you putting this message out?